-This step on configured Backup Operations when Re-installing BAS5 for Xeon v3.1 Skip this step if you are installing for the first time.
-Ily applies when re-installing BAS5 for Xeon v3.1, and the cluster has already (or partially configured) and there is the desire to save and reuse the configur [,] been ration files.
+Skip this step if you are installing for the first time.
+This step only applies when re-installing BAS5 for Xeon v3.1, and the cluster has already been configured (or partially configured) and there is the desire to save and reuse the configuration files.
 STEP 1 Install the RHEL5.3 software on the Management node 1) Optional - RAID configuration 2) Installation of the Red Hat Enterprise Linux 5 Server software 3) First boot settings 4) Configure the Network 5) Install an external Storage System Page 3-4 STEP 2 Install Bull BAS5 for Xeon software on the Management Node 1) Install Bull XHPC, XIB and XLustre software 2) Database Configuration Page 3-19 STEP 3 Configure equipment and install utilities on the Management Node 1) Generate the SSH keys 2) Update the MAC addresses in the Cluster Database 3) Configure Ethernet switches 4) Optional - Configure the Bull Cool Cabinet Door 5) Install and configure postfix, ganglia, syslog-ng, NTP, kdump, SLURM and PBS Pro 6) Install compilers (Management Nodes with Login functionality only) 7) Configure the MPI User environment.
-Page 3-25 STEP 4 Install RHEL5.3, BAS5v3.1 for Xeon Software, and optional HPC software products on other nodes 1) Specifying the software and the nodes to be installed 2) Running the installnfs script Page 3-45 STEP 5 Configure Administration Software on Login, I/O, COMPUTE and COMPUTEX Reference Nodes 1) Install and configure ssh, ganglia, kdump, SLURM, and PBS Pro 2) Configure the MPI User environment 3) Optional - Install NVIDIA accelerators and CUDA Toolkit 4) Optional - Install RAID monitoring software 5) Optional - NFS HA Clusters Page 3-52 STEP 6 Create and deploy a reference node image on the cluster nodes using Ksis 1) Installation and configuration of the image server 2) Creation and deployment of reference images of a Login, I/O and COMPUTE(X) nodes 3) Post deployment configuration 4) Install Intel compilers and tools on the Login Nodes Page 3-66 STEP 7 Final Cluster Checks Page 3-70
+Page 3-26 STEP 4 Install RHEL5.3, BAS5v3.1 for Xeon Software, and optional HPC software products on other nodes 1) Specifying the software and the nodes to be installed 2) Running the installnfs script Page 3-46 STEP 5 Configure Administration Software on Login, I/O, COMPUTE and COMPUTEX Reference Nodes 1) Install and configure ssh, ganglia, kdump, SLURM, and PBS Pro 2) Configure the MPI User environment 3) Optional - Install NVIDIA accelerators and CUDA Toolkit 4) Optional - Install RAID monitoring software 5) Optional - NFS HA Clusters Page 3-51 STEP 6 Create and deploy a reference node image on the cluster nodes using Ksis 1) Installation and configuration of the image server 2) Creation and deployment of reference images of a Login, I/O and COMPUTE(X) nodes 3) Post deployment configuration 4) Install Intel compilers and tools on the Login Nodes Page 3-66 STEP 7 Final Cluster Checks Page 3-70